MoonLightHowling999/Max-s-DFF-to-GLB/README.md

 ## known issues

 - ped skins with bone weights import fine but won't animate in godot without a separate skeleton setup and they also have broken UVs
-- some LOD models (prefixed `_lod_`) have no geometry, just an empty frame — they export as empty glbs, that's correct
+- some LOD models (prefixed `_lod_`) have no geometry, just an empty frame. they export as empty glbs, that's correct
 - if a model fails check the full error with `--debug modelname.dff`